fgebhart/smart_alarm/README.md

 ### General Usage

-If you want to build and code your own _smart_alarm_ please visit the [smart_alarm wiki](https://github.com/fgebhart/smart_alarm/wiki) and follow the steps described in the [installation guide](https://github.com/fgebhart/smart_alarm/wiki/Installation-Guide).
+If you want to build and code your own _smart_alarm_ please visit the [smart_alarm wiki](https://github.com/fgebhart/smart_alarm/wiki) and follow the [steps by steps description](https://github.com/fgebhart/smart_alarm/wiki/1.-Set-up-Raspberry-Pi-Zero).

 Clone the code of this repository to the home folder of your computer / Raspberry Pi Zero simply by typing: